ginxy13th/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is the DOM?
+1. What is the DOM? its like a virtual html document that is changable without changing the actual html document

-2. What is an event?
+2. What is an event? anything that happens on the browser like clicking, keypress, scrolling, ect

-3. What is an event listener?
+3. What is an event listener? a function that listens for an event to happen and then completes a task designed to happen when that event occurs

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to gain access to functions like map and reduce reserved for arrays.

-5. What is a component?
+5. What is a component? a section of code that is a part of the greater whole

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.